-Not only does your AC system help you to stay comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
-For that reason, when the cool air suddenly isn’t blowing or your AC won’t come on at all, you’re not in a position to call around for a few days.
+Not only does air conditioning help you to stay comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
+For that reason, when the cold air suddenly isn’t blowing or the system won’t come on at all, you’re don’t have time to shop around for a few days.

-When your air conditioning dies in the heat of the summer, you might not have time to look around for different quotes or research how much you may have to pay.
-Not knowing how much repairs can cost when the air conditioner service technician arrives can be intimidating, so we’re here to provide a few price ranges on some basic services so you won’t be caught off guard when Service Experts Heating & Air Conditioning shows up to get you up and running again.
+When your AC goes out in the extreme temperatures of the summer, you might not have time to call around for competing quotes or research how much you may have to pay.
+Not knowing how much repairs can cost when the air conditioner service tech shows up can be intimidating, so we’re here with a few price ranges on some basic services so you won’t be caught off guard when Service Experts Heating & Air Conditioning shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Capacitor Replacement: $250 - $350